achoum/encrypt_static_html/README.md

 ## Usage

+**Encrypt Static HTML** (ESH) is available both as a CLI and a GUI.
+In both cases, first install Rust and ESH:

 Install Rustup at <https://www.rust-lang.org/tools/install> and make sure Cargo's bin is in your PATH.
 For example, on linux:

 ```shell